mnemonica-ai/oshepherd/README.md

 ### Contribution guidelines

 We welcome contributions!
-If you find a bug or have suggestions for improvements, please open an [issue](https://github.com/mnemonica-ai/oshepherd/issues) or submit a [pull request](https://github.com/mnemonica-ai/oshepherd/pulls).
+If you find a bug or have suggestions for improvements, please open an [issue](https://github.com/mnemonica-ai/oshepherd/issues) or submit a [pull request](https://github.com/mnemonica-ai/oshepherd/pulls) pointing to `development` branch.
 Before creating a new issue/pull request, take a moment to search through the existing issues/pull requests to avoid duplicates.

 ##### Conda Support